nicolasdet/CalendarApp/frontEndAssignment.md

 We will also take the following into consideration :

 - Maintainability of the code
+  - Code linting
+  - OK 80%

-  - Code linting, test coverage..
+  - test coverage..

   - Documentation
+  - OK Readme

   - Clean code

   - User Experience
+  - OK 50%

   - Creativity